ABOUT MT ZION AME CHURCH

 Rev. Leon Burnham (1966-1972).
 During his stay, Albert Weldon, treasurer of the building fund under supervision of the trustees, contacted and collected money for the purchase of pews and pulpit furniture and a bulletin board.
 Pastor's office was built by Thomas Snowden, who was assisted by Norman Childs, Jr., John Vause and Fred Washington.
 New floors were put in the main auditorium by the trustees.
 John Vause was called to preach while Rev. Burnham was with us.
 In 1969 and 1970 the Sunday School was reorganized by Mary Anderson.

 Rev. James Winsmore Mason (1972-1973).
-The church received other improvements by the trustees.
+The church received other improvements from the trustees.

 Rev. Nathaniel L. Williams (1973-1982) became the new shepherd of our church.
 His appointment was a blessing.
 The gathering of his flock began immediately.
 Rev. Williams reorganized the Young Adult Choir with Richard B. Williams, Jr. as their President.
 The Pastor's Aide was reorganized with Esther M. Long as President.